moneesh2011/eol-ft-runner/README.md

 `tags` are cucumber tags found on the top of a scenario inside a feature file.
 Tags are optional, and will execute all scenarios if not provided.
 To run multiple tags, use `--tags "@sanity @smoke @etc"`.

 `cores` are the number of parallel threads of execution specified in the format "--cores 3" or "--cores 10".
-Cores are optional, and will run on 2 cores if not provided.
+Cores are optional, and will run on 2 cores if not specified.
+For Safari & Edge browsers, cores will be defaulted to 1 due to their respective [browser instance restrictions](https://github.com/SeleniumHQ/selenium/issues/5057).

 #### Sample config.json file
 ```json